 Conductors: materials that conduct electricity well.
-These materials have atoms with loosely bound electrons so the electrons are free to jump from atom to atom and form a current.
+These materials have atoms with loosely bound electrons, so the electrons are free to jump from atom to atom and form a current.
 Common conductors include water and many types of metal, such as copper, aluminum and steel.
-The human body is mostly water, which means you are an excellent conductor and therefore vulnerable to electric current.
+The human body is mostly water, which means you are an excellent conductor and, therefore, vulnerable to electrical current.

 Insulators: materials with a high resistance to electricity.
 These materials have atoms with tightly bound electrons, so the electrons are less likely to jump around and form a current.
 Common insulators include plastic, rubber, ceramics and fiberglass.